khermano/eshop-project-springboot/README.md

   - **request body**:
     - id (required):
       - id of existing category we want to add to the product
-  - e.g.: `curl -X POST -i -H "Content-Type: application/json" --data '5' http://localhost:8080/eshop-rest/products/2/categories`
+  - e.g.: `curl -X POST -H "Content-Type: application/json" --data '5' "http://localhost:8080/eshop-rest/products/2/categories" | jq`
   - **original project request body**:
     - *it was changed because only the ID parameter of the required body is used for adding a category*
       - id (required):